MIND-NYSPI/xnat-cs-tutorial/tutorial.md

 ## Installing the Container Service plugin.

-Download the .jar file of the “Latest Release” on this page to <xnat-home>/plugins and restart the tomcat server
+Download the .jar file of the “Latest Release” on this page to `<xnat-home>/plugins` and restart the tomcat server.

 In more detail:
 ..*Nagivate to the plugins directory under your XNAT home directory.